Doctor Doom: Fictional character biography

-Victor Von Doom was born decades ago to a tribe of Latverian Romani people under the rule of an unnamed nobleman called the Baron.
-Victor's mother was witch Cynthia Von Doom who died by Mephisto's hand while Von Doom was young.
-His father, Werner von Doom, was the leader of the tribe and a renowned medicine man who kept his wife's sorceress life quiet in order to protect Victor from a similar fate.
-Soon after Cynthia's death, the Baron's wife grew incurably ill from cancer and Werner was called to the capital to heal her.
-When she succumbed to illness, the Baron labeled Werner a murderer and called for his death.
-Werner escaped with young Victor, having realized the night before the woman would die.
-He goes on to die of exposure on the mountainside, cradling the boy in a final embrace and giving him his garments to keep him warm.
-Victor survived and, on return to the Romani camp, discovered his mother's occult instruments and swore revenge on the Baron.
-Victor grew into a headstrong and brilliant man, combining sorcery and technology to create fantastic devices which would keep the Baron's men at bay and protect the Roma people.
-His exploits attracted the attention of the dean of Empire State University, who sent someone to the camp.
-Offered the chance to study in the United States, Von Doom chose to leave his homeland and his love, Valeria, behind.
+Victor von Doom was born in Latveria to a tribe of Romani people under the rule of an unnamed nobleman, the Baron.
+His mother, the witch Cynthia Von Doom, died at the hands of Mephisto when Victor was young.
+His father, Werner von Doom, a renowned medicine man, kept her sorcery a secret to protect Victor.
+After Cynthia's death, the Baron's wife fell ill, and when Werner failed to save her, he was labeled a murderer and forced to flee with young Victor.
+Werner ultimately died of exposure on a mountainside, leaving Victor to discover his mother's occult instruments and swear revenge on the Baron.
+As Victor grew, he became a brilliant inventor, merging sorcery and technology to defend the Roma people.
+His exploits attracted the attention of the dean of Empire State University, who offered him a chance to study in the U.S., prompting Victor to leave his homeland and his love, Valeria, behind.